 - The page begins with a fun call to action in the interactive header.

-- There’s a very little amount of text, which is still enough to learn everything you need to know about the product.
+- There’s very little text, which is still enough to learn everything you need to know about the product.

 - There’s a clear description of different wallets with the types of sections and the number of cards you can put in there as well as the colors and the prices.